About

 Amelia grew up overseas, returned to the US for graduate school and worked as a lab technician to help finance her education.
 She earned a PhD in English literature, and settled in the foothills of the Blue Ridge Mountains.
 She became a medical writer and has freelanced and worked in nonprofit and for-profit settings.
 She’s a mom, amateur naturalist, foodie, and loves hiking and camping.

 As a poet of place, Amelia is inspired by the Central Virginia eco-region and efforts to protect its waterways, forests, and biodiversity.
-Amelia has been writing poetry since childhood.
-She has published in many journals, collaborated with local artists on the chapbook Walking Wildwood Trail: Poems and Photographs, to raise money for local #NoPipelines activists, taught a “Poetry Unfolding” workshop for a local middle school, and a workshop on the Poetry of Place at the local community center.
+She has been published in many journals, collaborated with local artists on the chapbook Walking Wildwood Trail: Poems and Photographs, to raise money for local #NoPipelines activists, and taught workshops such as “Poetry Unfolding” for middle school students, Wild Ink Walks for the local Parks & Recreation Department, and Poetry of Place at a county community center.

 Most of the photography on this website is courtesy ©Max Johnson.
-See their photography and check out Scrounge Around Woodworking, functional art from foraged, salvaged, and reclaimed wood.
+See their photography and check out their work at Scrounge Around Woodworking, functional art from foraged, salvaged, and reclaimed wood.

 flower going to seed against backdrop of field and sky